DreamWaQ: Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning

 In this paper, we proposed a framework called \textit{\textbf{Dream} \textbf{Wa}lking for \textbf{Q}uadrupedal Robots} (\textbf{\textit{DreamWaQ}}), that trains a robust locomotion policy for quadrupedal robots with only proprioception via a deep RL algorithm.
 DreamWaQ trains a locomotion policy to implicitly infer the terrain properties, such as height map, friction, restitution, and obstacles.
 Consequently, the robot can adapt its gait to walk safely through various terrains.
-We demonstrated that a Unitree A1~\cite{unitreea1} robot controlled by DreamWaQ's policy could robustly walk through challenging natural and man-made environments with robust synchronous estimation and adaptation.
+We deployed DreamWaQ on a Unitree A1~\cite{unitreea1} robot to robustly walk through challenging natural and man-made environments.

 In summary, the contributions of this work are threefold: \begin{enumerate} \item A novel locomotion learning framework via an asymmetric actor-critic architecture is proposed to implicitly imagine terrain properties using only proprioception. \item A context-aided estimator network is proposed to estimate body state and environmental context jointly.
-Together with the policy, our method outperforms existing state-of-the-art methods. \item A robustness and endurance evaluation of the learned policy in the real world is performed by walking in various outdoor environments.
-Although~\cite{miki2022learning} has shown hiking demonstrations for ANYmal, to the best of our knowledge, this is the first time that a relatively small Unitree A1 has been demonstrated to walk in challenging terrains in the long run, such as a hill and yard, using only proprioception.\footnote[1]{ Project site: \url{https://sites.google.com/view/dreamwaq}} \end{enumerate}
+Together with the policy, our method outperforms existing learning-based methods. \item A robustness and durability evaluation of the learned policy in the real world was conducted through walking in diverse outdoor environments.
+To the best of our knowledge, this is the first time a Unitree A1, which is significantly smaller that an ANYmal robot, has been demonstrated to sustainably walk on challenging terrain such as hills and yards.\footnote[1]{ Project site: \url{https://sites.google.com/view/dreamwaq}} \end{enumerate}